The Center of Excellence for Children, Families and the Law

 - Address issues of domestic violence, abuse and neglect, mental illness and substance abuse, relocation, and alienation in an evaluation

 - Learn about parenting plan models and templates

 - Practice responses to subpoena for records and testimony

 Applicants will demonstrate an interest in family forensics and may include mental health professionals, lawyers, probation officers, juvenile justice professionals, child welfare and protection professionals, and court service workers.
 Prerequisites include an advanced degree in mental health, law, or human services.

-This course is the second offered in a four course series.
-Participants may choose to take all four courses to receive a Certificate in Child and Family Forensics.
-Participants may substitute one of the course offerings with an on-line course from the New York Law School.
-The Certificate in Child and Family Forensics provides students with a solid foundation in the concepts, theories and practices in child and family forensic mental health work and will help professionals hone their skills and increase their knowledge to prepare them for work as GALs, evaluators, or parenting coordinators..
-Current courses include: , parenting coordination, divorce child custody, child maltreatment, juvenile justice,.
+Participants may take any course alone or choose to take four courses to receive a Certificate in Child and Family Forensics.
+The Certificate in Child and Family Forensics provides students with a solid foundation in the concepts, theories and practices in child and family forensic mental health work and will help professionals hone their skills and increase their knowledge to prepare them for work as GALs, evaluators, or parenting coordinators.
+Current courses include: divorce child custody, interpersonal violence, child maltreatment, juvenile justice, and parenting coordination.
 These courses will review the law and systems, describe and practice protocols for evaluations, and review empirically based best practices and interventions through in-depth didactic instruction and opportunities for practice and consultation.